marijnh/Eloquent-JavaScript/16_game.md

-If you want to implement a type of motion that is stateful, such as bouncing, make sure you store the necessary state in the actor object—include is as constructor argument and add it as a property.
+If you want to implement a type of motion that is stateful, such as bouncing, make sure you store the necessary state in the actor object—include it as constructor argument and add it as a property.

-Remember that `update` should return a _new_ object, rather than changing the old one.
+Remember that `update` returns a _new_ object, rather than changing the old one.

 When handling ((collision)), find the player in `state.actors` and compare its position to the monster's position.
 To get the _bottom_ of